 - Criteria for responsible raw material extraction for remaining crude oil production

-5. charging times are too long
+5. Charging times are too long

 Of course, recharging an electric car is not as fast as refueling a conventional car.
 But that is not a big deal.
 Cars have an average idle time of around 23 hours in everyday use - so charging at lightning speed is not absolutely necessary.
 Since the car is not used during this time, it is an ideal time to charge the battery.
 Another advantage here is that the charging process of the electric car does not need to be supervised, unlike refueling at the gas station.
 In terms of longer driving distances, current vehicle models already have larger batteries and thus a greater range.
 The fast-charging technology of the vehicles is also improving noticeably, which has a positive effect on charging times.

-6. electromobility is expensive
+6. Electromobility is expensive

-This is not true!
-For many, the allegedly high purchase costs sometimes play a decisive role in deciding against an electric car.
+For many, high purchase costs sometimes play a decisive role in deciding against an electric car.
 The fact is that if you take into account the government innovation premiums, electric cars do not differ significantly in price from comparable combustion engines.
 Electric cars also fare better in terms of maintenance, not only maintenance or service costs, but above all costs relating to electricity.
 According to the CHECK24 comparison portal, the cost of gasoline for a combustion engine is 89 percent higher than the cost of electricity for an electric car.
 Based on the average cost of household electricity per kWh (as of May 2021: €30.37) and the average electricity consumption of current electric cars, this amounts to €6.30 per 100 kilometers.
 In comparison, the average gasoline consumption in Germany and the price of premium gasoline result in a cost of 11.88€ per 100 kilometers.
 So you can save a lot of money in the long run with an electric car!

 7. The power grid is no match for electric cars